Tabard: Cultural allusions

 A tabard was the inn sign of the Tabard Inn in Southwark, London, established in 1307 and remembered as the starting point for Geoffrey Chaucer's pilgrims on their journey to Canterbury in The Canterbury Tales, dating from about the 1380s.

 In E. C. Bentley's short story "The Genuine Tabard", published in his collection Trent Intervenes in 1938, a wealthy American couple purchase an antique heraldic tabard, having been told that it was worn in 1783 by Sir Rowland Verey, Garter King of Arms, when proclaiming the Peace of Versailles from the steps of St James's Palace.
 The amateur detective Philip Trent is able to point out that it in fact bears the post-1837 royal arms.

-Tabards, while not mentioned by name, feature prominently in the Touhou Project video game series, being worn by at least seven characters, ranging from minor enemies to end game bosses.
-The design of the characters that wear them revolves around the tabard, usually with little additional detail.